avivharuzi/design-patterns/README.md

 The most universal and high-level patterns are architectural patterns.
 Developers can implement these patterns in virtually any language.
 Unlike other patterns, they can be used to design the architecture of an entire application.

 In addition, all patterns can be categorized by their intent, or purpose.
-This book covers three main groups of patterns:
+This repository covers three main groups of patterns:

 * __Creational patterns__ provide object creation mechanisms that increase flexibility and reuse of existing code.
 * __Structural patterns__ explain how to assemble objects and classes into larger structures, while keeping the structures flexible and efficient.